-We generally consider people like those in the military, firefighters or stuntmen to have hazardous jobs.
+We generally consider people like those in the military, firefighters, or stuntmen to have hazardous jobs.
 But it seems the humble babysitter may have the most dangerous job of all.
-From FRIGHT to HALLOWEEN to HOUSE OF THE DEVIL they’ve been subjected all manner of psychopaths and demonic forces as well as the occasional lecherous father.
-Now we have THE NURSERY from first-time directors Christopher A. Micklos and Jay Sapiro.
+From FRIGHT to HALLOWEEN to HOUSE OF THE DEVIL, they’ve been subjected to all manner of psychopaths and demonic forces, as well as the occasional lecherous father.
+Now we have THE NURSERY from first-time directors, Christopher A. Micklos and Jay Sapiro.
 Is it a worthy addition to the genre’s babysitter’s club?

-The Nursery will be available on VOD June 5 and on DVD August 7 from Uncork’d Entertainment.
+The Nursery will be available on VOD on June 5 and on DVD on August 7 from Uncork’d Entertainment.